AnyLog-co/documentation/streaming conditions.md

 ## View declared conditions

 The following command returns the declared conditions:
 Usage:
 <pre>
 get streaming conditions where dbms = [dbms name] and table = [table name]
 </pre>

-If dbms is not specified, all conditions are returned.
+If a DBMS name is not specified, all conditions are returned.
-If table is not specified, all conditions of the specified database are returned.
+If a table name is not specified, all conditions of the specified database are returned.
-ALl example below are valid:
+All examples below are valid:
 <pre>
 get streaming conditions
 get streaming conditions where dbms = test